Annuity vs drawdown – two ways to take your pension money

 Lack of flexibility

-Annuities are for life so once you’ve bought one, it can’t usually be changed or cashed in.
+Annuities are for life so once you’ve bought one, it can’t be changed or cashed in.
 This limits how much you can change your income to match your needs.

 Protection against up and down markets